Should I Become a Chief Probation Officer?

 Step 4: Attain a Master's Degree

 The BLS notes that, in addition to work experience, a master's degree may be useful or necessary to advance to the position as a chief probation officer.
-Master's degree programs in criminal justice, psychology or social work can provide the advanced knowledge necessary for higher-level probation positions.
+Master's degree programs in criminal justice, psychology or social work can provide the advanced knowledge necessary for higher-level probation positions and other career advancements.